 Sharing the full number when masked would suffice.
 Default to the masked format whenever full visibility isn't specifically required.

-Assuming all 12-digit numbers are Aadhaar-shaped.
-Other 12-digit numbers (like some barcode formats) won't pass the Aadhaar-specific Verhoeff checksum, and vice versa โ the check is specific to Aadhaar's exact algorithm.
+Assuming any 12-digit number is Aadhaar-shaped.
+Other 12-digit numbers, like some barcode formats, won't pass the Aadhaar-specific Verhoeff checksum, and the reverse holds too.
+The check is specific to Aadhaar's exact algorithm.

 Key Terms